clm-msch/clm-msch/README.md

-## Hello I am Clément a student in web development
+## Hello, I am Clément, a full-stack developer apprentice at a parisian start-up.
-Welcome to my GitHub ! 👨‍💻
+_Welcome to my GitHub !_ 👨‍💻

 Learning : 🐍Django , 🟦Typescript and 🎵Symfony <br>
 Working with : 🐘PHP , 🦢Sylius , 🎵Symfony , 🐋Docker and 🐧Linux(Ubuntu)